ymkymkymkymx/WumpusWorldSim/README.md

 # WumpusWorldSim
-Repo for Wumpus World Simulator
+Repo for Wumpus World Simulator.
+Please see "Wumpus World Simulator.pdf" for more instruction.